Dental tooth Implant Alternative choices in 2022

 Our Dental Practice is one of the safest places to be outside of your own home generally.
 Please leave your details on our answer machine by calling 01535-644005.
 There's already waiting lists for routine appointments and we apologise for any temporary inconvenience, during these challenging times.
 Thankyou in advance for your understanding and patience.

-We only want the best and safest service for you right now and looking forward through 2021 onwards too.
+We only want the best and safest service for you right now and looking forward through 2022 onwards.

 There are many different kinds of the above (precision dentures, for example) which may be a better solution than a standard treatment.
 One really needs an up-to-date or Specialist opinion to ensure all options and costs are explored for you as an individual.

 If you have some remaining teeth, a partial denture may be an appropriate alternative.
 A partial denture is held in place by clips or other special attachments.
 It can do a nice job of replacing missing teeth, in favourable circumstances, but these are still not fixed in but are removable.

 A bridge might also be a good alternative if there are strong teeth remaining next to the tooth that needs replacement and you want a fixed-in tooth replacement that isn't removable or as big in your mouth as a Denture.
 There are several types of bridges, but they all use the neighbouring teeth as anchors.

 If you now wear a denture anyway, replacing or relining it may allow you to continue to use it to fill a missing tooth gap.